perracodex/kopapi/.wiki/02-api-usage/06-responses.md

     // Register an additional type.
     addType<AnotherType>()

-    // Register another type to the PDF ContentType
+    // Register another type but to XML only. addType<YetAnotherType> {
-    // instead of the default.
-    addType<YetAnotherType>(
-      contentType = setOf(ContentType.Application.Pdf)
+      contentType = setOf(ContentType.Application.Xml)
-    )
+    }
   }
 }
 ```